Special Weather Statement issued for Yavapai County Mountains, Yavapai County Valleys and Basins by NWS - News Break

 Special Weather Statement issued for Yavapai County Mountains, Yavapai County Valleys and Basins by NWS

-Effective: 2021-07-08 13:18:00 PDT Expires: 2021-07-08 19:15:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Effective: 2021-07-08 13:18:00 PDT Expires: 2021-07-08 17:45:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Yavapai County Mountains; Yavapai County Valleys and Basins SIGNIFICANT WEATHER ADVISORY NEAR CROWN KING IN YAVAPAI COUNTY UNTIL 715 PM MST At 623 PM MST, Doppler radar was tracking a strong thunderstorm near Crown King, or 23 miles south of Prescott Valley, moving south at 15 mph.
+Target Area: Yavapai County Mountains; Yavapai County Valleys and Basins SIGNIFICANT WEATHER ADVISORY FOR THE DEWEY-HUMBOLDT AREA IN YAVAPAI COUNTY UNTIL 545 PM MST At 512 PM MST, Doppler radar was tracking a strong thunderstorm over Dewey-Humboldt, or 10 miles east of Prescott Valley, moving southwest at 10 mph.
 Half inch hail and wind gusts up to 50 mph will be possible with this storm.
-Locations impacted include Crown King, Turney Gulch Group Campground and Hazlett Hollow Campground.alerts.weather.gov
+Locations impacted include Dewey-humboldt and Poland Junction.alerts.weather.gov

 Comments / 0